Why is Social Media Important for PR?

 Three years ago, social media was all the rage.
 As businesses struggled to stay afloat in tough economic times, they slashed traditional advertising budgets and put PR and marketing on hold.
 Then came social media.
 “What’s your Twitter handle?” and “Friend me” were the buzzwords.
 Everyone wanted in on the hottest trend in marketing.
 People soon jumped on the social media bandwagon, not fully understanding what social media was or entailed, but knew they needed to be a part of it.
 Company’s who had put all traditional media buying on hold began pouring this money into social media, expecting the same sales driven results as traditional media.
 Social Media managers were expected to show the results of traditional advertising, marketing and PR initiatives, all through social channels and with smaller budgets.

-As the economy picks up in 2012, traditional media budgets are slowly coming back into the marketing mix, and companies are integrating these traditional media vehicles with social media strategies.
+As the economy picks up, traditional media budgets are slowly coming back into the marketing mix, and companies are integrating these traditional media vehicles with social media strategies.
 The result is a fully integrated marketing approach with increased opportunities for the end user to engage with the brand through several touch points.

+In order to be successful, everything in a digital marketing campaign needs to be integrated seamlessly for a positive customer experience.
 For example, a Westchester fashion boutique was looking to build buzz about their new store opening.
 This particular retailer is a perfect example of a company using social media and PR interchangeably.
 Traditional press releases were written for the grand opening, as well as social media releases to bloggers.
 A local celebrity spokesperson modeled clothes at the Grand Opening, and was utilized in the preliminary ad campaigns.
 The spokesperson also utilized their social media to get the word out about the store.
-As a way to take the conversation offline and meet their fans in person, the retailer has participated in event sponsorships such as The WAG’s Ageless Forever Event, or A Taste of The Towns at The Gym in Armonk.
-They also shoot all of their own ad campaigns, and reward their Facebook fans with teasers of behind the scenes footage from shoots to create a unique experience that can only be found in social media.
+As a way to take the conversation offline and meet their fans in person, the retailer participated in event sponsorships such as The WAG’s Ageless Forever Event, or A Taste of The Towns at The Gym in Armonk.
+They also shoot all of their own advertising campaigns, and reward their Facebook fans with teasers of behind the scenes footage from shoots to create a unique experience that can only be found in social media.
 For Valentine’s Day, a “wish list” was created in print for customers to track their favorite items in the store.
 We combined this in the digital realm by creating a “digital wish list” so users could get a similar experience at home on their laptops, if they didn’t want to fill out the list at the store.
-Everything in the campaign is integrated seamlessly.

 Kris Ruby is President of Ruby Media Group, a premiere Public Relations and Social Media Agency serving Westchester and Fairfield County.
 For more information, please visit www.rubymediagroup.com